Pontic eagle: On flags

 There are many proposed Pontian flags; none has been universally adopted as the official flag.
 A yellow flag with a black Pontic eagle is common across many organizations.
 Different Pontian organizations use different flags and banners.
 The Komninoi Pontian Society, based in Queens in New York City in the USA, uses a yellow flag with a black Pontic eagle.
 So does the Vityazevo Greek Society in Russia.
 The Pontian Brotherhood of South Australia, based in Adelaide, also uses a yellow flag with a black Pontic eagle.
 Their banner has the same design.
 The Argonauti-Komninoi Pontic Greek Association, based in Athens, uses a yellow flag with black lineart depicting an eagle and the Argonaut.

 In sporting clubs

-The Apollon Pontus F.C., a men's football club based in Kalamaria, Greece, was founded by Pontian refugees in 1926.
+The Apollon Pontou F.C., a men's football club based in Kalamaria, Greece, was founded by Pontian refugees in 1926.
 A black and yellow Pontic eagle makes up part of their logo.
 The club was founded with the intention to uphold Pontic history and tradition; however, the club is not exclusive to Pontians.

 The Pontian Eagles Soccer Club is a member of the South Australian Amateur Soccer League.
 It was founded in 1992 by the Pontian Brotherhood of South Australia, a community organization which aims to preserve Pontian history in the diaspora.
 The soccer club was intended to give Pontian youth a space to belong; like Apollon Pontus F.C., however, it accepts players of all ethnicities.
 The logo is a stylized eagle in yellow and black.
 The head is facing forward, unlike in the typical Pontic eagle design where the head is in profile.